FrederikS/vertx-dependency-injection/README.md

 }
 ```

-That's cool - the registration is a lot cleaner than in the previous approach.
+That's cool - the registration is much cleaner than in the previous approach.
-With the help of the `ServiceBinder` class we register our `InMemoryFooRepository` on a certain address.
+With the help of the `ServiceBinder` class we register our `InMemoryFooRepository` on a certain address we are going to use in our `MainVerticle`.

 ```java
 import io.reactivex.Single;